Esubaalew/esubaalew.github.io/src/content/wegoch/modern-love.md

 "Uhh... umm..."
 I struggled to speak.

 I lacked the courage to look her in the eyes.
 The fact that I had strayed from my thoughts and my "laws of life" wrestled in my mind.
 In my life, I had never desired a woman for love.
 Until recently, I couldn't even stand to be near or be seen with a woman.
 I had never touched, hugged, or kissed a woman, nor had I ever dreamed of it.
-It pained me to see a woman stray from her goals, or give away her virginity—the symbol of her honor—to someone undeserving in the name of love, or wander like an animal in the mountains and fields.
+It pained me to see a woman stray from her goals, or give away her virginity - the symbol of her honor - to someone undeserving in the name of love, or wander like an animal in the mountains and fields.

-I was a man who believed that if I ever had a girlfriend, I would protect her and care for her, and be happy just by looking into her eyes—not to use her for pleasure.
+I was a man who believed that if I ever had a girlfriend, I would protect her and care for her, and be happy just by looking into her eyes - not to use her for pleasure.
 But standing there in front of her, I felt as though I was about to become "defiled" like those I had judged.
 I felt as though I was about to act on fleshly lust.
 In my mind's eye, I saw my true self weeping at my own betrayal.
 I wasn't afraid of her; I was afraid of my own hypocrisy.
 I was afraid that I was about to do the very thing I had criticized others for.

 Perhaps sensing my fear and my deep thoughts, she said, "Shall we go down over there and talk?" pointing to a spot.

 "Okay," I replied.

-As we started to go down the steps from the football field to the flat ground, something—I don't know what—tripped me.
+As we started to go down the steps from the football field to the flat ground, something - I don't know what - tripped me.
 I was thrown forward and fell face-first.

 > "Oh my god!"